-The glider is made from "Zero Porosity" Ripstop Nylon, which has high resistance to the elements.
+The glider is made from tear resistant Ripstop Nylon cloth, which is P.U. coated to zero porosity and give the fabric high resistance to the elements.
 Different cloth is used for the top, bottom and ribs due to their different functions.

-The lines are made of superaramid covered with a polyester sheath for protection against UV, wear and abrasion.
-The Light version has unsheathed lines.
-The bottom brake lines are Dyneema with a polyester sheath, which has excellent mechanical properties.
+The lines are made of superaramid or dyneema, and some are covered with a polyester sheath for protection against UV, wear and abrasion.

+The bottom section of the brake lines are made of polyester because of its better mechanical properties.

-The karabiners that attach the lines to the risers are made of stainless steel, and the Light version uses Dyneema Softlinks.
+The karabiners (maillons) that attach the lines to the risers are made of stainless steel.